WEB-TeamProject-Group-4/job-match/README.md

   * Update company information;
   * Upload company logo;
   * View company logo;
+  * View company information;
+  * Delete company information;
+  * Search for matches - for each ad, a company can check for possible resume matches;
+  * Approving potential matches - company can decide to approve the match;
+  * View all matches;

+- Features, related to professionals:
+  * Create professional;
+  * View all approved professionals;
+  * View professional information;
+  * Create/Update professional information;
+  * Upload professional image;
+  * View professional image;
+  * Edit professional summary;
+  * Change professional status;
+  * Set main resume;
+  * Delete professional profile - removes also created user, related to this professional;
+  * Search for matches - for each resume, a professional can check for possible ad matches;
+  * Approving potential matches - professional can decide to approve the match;
+  * View all matches;

+- Features, related to ads / resumes:
+  * Create ad (for companies) / resume (for professionals);
+  * View all resumes - this feature can be used by companies;
+  * View all job ads - this feature can be used by professionals;
+  * Update ads / resumes;
+  * View ad / resume by its ID;
+  * Delete ad / resume;
+  * Create skill;
+  * View all skills;
+  * Update skill;
+  * Delete skill;
+  * Add skill to ad / resume;
+  * Remove skill from ad / resume;

 ## License
 This project is licensed under the terms of MIT license.